-It is a process of deciding what actions and states to consider following goal formulation.
+It is a process of deciding what actions and states to consider to follow goal formulation.

-The process of looking for the best sequence to achieve a goal is called Search.
+The process of looking for a best sequence to achieve a goal is called Search.

 A search algorithm takes a problem as input and returns a solution in the form of action sequences.